akpw/Obj-C-FusionTables/README.md

 * Take a quick look at the Obj-C-FusionTables to famiiarize yourself with the concepts.
 If you already have some level of experience with [Google Fusion Tables API v1.0](https://developers.google.com/fusiontables/docs/v1/reference/), things should be mostly self-explanatory.
 E.g. the ````FTTable```` class is an Objective-C represeantation of the [Fusion Table resource](https://developers.google.com/fusiontables/docs/v1/reference/#Table), with same main methods such as ````list....````, ````insert....````, ````update....````, ````delete....````.
 Similarly, the same goes for other Fusion Tables resources such as Templates, Styles, and SQL Queries.
 The ````GoogleAuthorizationController```` class conviniently wraps around Google Authentication library, providing simple ways to sign-in / sign-out and authenticating general requests to Google Services.

-# A few code samples
+# A few quick code samples
 * read a list of Fusion Tables

 ````